Manu254rce/GLIESE_22/README.md

 ## Usage

-The python file can be run normally from any editor.
+The python file can be run normally from any editor that supports version 3.
 You can also make use of the .ipynb file by running it in a Google Colab or Kaggle instance.